well-typed/memory-usage-zurihac-2021/README.md

 The default view of the profile shows the 10 bands with the largest total area.
 This highlights bands which have had consistently high memory usage throughout the program.
-There are 4 panes which display the heap profile in slightly different ways.
+There are six panes which display the heap profile in slightly different ways.

 ### Area Chart